awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 **Note**
 The four mandatory guardrails with `"Sid": "GRCLOUDTRAILENABLED"` are identical by design\.
 The sample code is correct\.

-## Disallow Changes to Encryption Configuration for AWS Control Tower Created Amazon S3 Buckets in Log Archive<a name="disallow-changes-s3-buckets-created"></a>
+## Disallow Changes to Encryption Configuration for AWS Control Tower Created S3 Buckets in Log Archive<a name="disallow-changes-s3-buckets-created"></a>

 This guardrail prevents changes to encryption for the Amazon S3 buckets that AWS Control Tower creates in the log archive account\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled on the Security OU\.
 It cannot be enabled on additional OUs\.